ilyesAj/the-magic-world-of-Kubernetes/Terminology.md

 - **Netfilter** a framework provided by the linux kernel that allows customization of networking-related operations, such as packet filtering, NAT, port translation ..
 ![netfilter framework](assets/Terminology-19d32.png)
 - **IPVS** : (IP Virtual Server) is built on top of the Netfilter and implements transport-layer load balancing as part of the Linux kernel.
+- **Virtual Ethernet Device(veth)** act as tunnels between network namespaces to create a bridge to a physical network device in another namespace, can also be used as standalone network devices [...](http://man7.org/linux/man-pages/man4/veth.4.html).
+- **underlay network**:defined at the physical level (switchs, routers…)
+- **Overlay network**: is a virtual network, composed of vlan, veth (virtual interface) and VxLAN; it encapsulates the network trafic.
+Overlay is a bit slower than underlay, as it creates tunnels between hosts, which reduces available MTUs (Maximum transmission unit).
+- **MTU(Maximum transmission unit)**:is the size of the largest protocol data unit (PDU) that can be communicated in a single network
+- **TUN (network TUNnel)** : is a virtual network kernel interface network layer device and operates in layer 3(network) carrying IP packets .
+- **TAP** : is a virtual network kernel interface simulates a link layer device and operates in layer 2 carrying Ethernet frames.
+TUN is used with routing
 - **Sticky session** :is a process in which a load balancer creates an affinity between a client and a specific network server for the duration of a session . the load balancer assigns an identifying attribute to a user, typically by issuing a cookie or by tracking their IP details.
 Then, according to the tracking ID, a load balancer can start routing all of the requests of this user to a specific server for the duration of the session.
 ![sticky session](assets/Terminology-f15cc.png)